narner/MyWebsite/content/main.md

 ### Investing / Advising

+I also [angel invest](investing/), and am particularly interested in founders and startups reimagining the way we interact with computers.

-I also [angel invest](investing/); if you're interested in any of the roles at the companies I've invested in, please feel free to reach out.
+Some of the companies I've invested in are [hiring](https://narner.notion.site/Nick-Arner-s-Job-Board-270bf00c8f67410881a29a2c6242ff17); reach out if you're interested in any of the listed roles!

 ### Other Things